Skip to content

 # Project refactoring (requires file operation authorization)

-codebuddy -p "Migrate all components from class components to function components" --dangerously-skip-permissions
+codebuddy -p "Migrate all components from class components to function components" -y

 # Code standards (requires file read authorization)

-codebuddy -p "Check the TypeScript type definitions for the entire project" --dangerously-skip-permissions
+codebuddy -p "Check TypeScript type definitions across the entire project" -y

 # Test coverage (requires file operation authorization)

-codebuddy -p "Add unit tests for all files in the services directory" --dangerously-skip-permissions
+codebuddy -p "Add unit tests for all files in the services directory" -y

 Keyboard Shortcuts